 Predictable?

-In early 2014, the prestigious Nature journal reported discovering the “clues on flu elukszavolution” that could be used to “predict the evolution of the virus,” according to ScienceDaily.
+In early 2014, the prestigious Nature journal reported discovering the “clues on flu evolution” that could be used to “predict the evolution of the virus,” according to ScienceDaily.
 By applying physics and computer science, Marta Luksza (pictured), and Michael Lässig, physicists at the University of Cologne in collaboration with Columbia University, reported the development of “a fitness model… that predicts the evolution of the viral [Influenza] population from one year to the next.”

 Columbia University reported in a press lease that “Luksza and Lässig [had] used Darwin’s principle: survival of the fittest… and touches on the question of how predictable biological evolution is.”